 – Teas

 Pamper care package.
-A bag or box of luxury items which would provide a special treat for her during her treatment.
+A bag or box of luxury items which would provide a special treat during treatment.
 Choose from items listed above, for example:

 – Luxury brand handcream, shower gel, body lotion